recoerderhou/movie-recommendation/README.md

 - baseline.py: a simple collaborative filtering algorithm
 - knn.py: the simple implementation of KNN algorithm
 - markov.py: the simple implementation of vanilla markov chain clgorithm.
-- mlmodel_all.py:
+- mlmodel_all.py: the implementation of different kind of KNN, SVD and SVD++ using surprise library.
+Used grid search to find the best hyper parameter.
-svd++.py: the implementation of svd++ algorithm. svd.py: the implementation f svd algorithm.
+- svd++.py: the implementation of svd++ algorithm.
+- svd.py: the implementation f svd algorithm.